tinkoff-ai/etna/examples/wandb/sweeps/README.md

 ## Steps to start

+- We will use [Hydra](https://hydra.cc/) to manage our command-line application.

-- Define your pipeline and hyperparameters in `config.yaml`, in example we will optimize number of iterations `iterations` and `depth` and number of `lags`
+- Define your pipeline and hyperparameters in `config.yaml`, in example we will optimize number of iterations `iterations`, `depth` and number of `lags` for `CatBoostMultiSegmentModel`

 - Define WandB sweeps config `sweep.yaml` and push it to cloud: